DevMountain/simulation-2/README.md

 Then you will add the ability to delete a house.

 * Write DELETE endpoint in your server.
-   * The endpoint should should use a parameter to determine which product to remove from the database.
+   * The endpoint should should use a parameter to determine which house to remove from the database.
    * The endpoint should respond with the 'all good' status code once it has removed the house to the database.
 * Write a method in Dashboard that sends an axios request to the endpoint you just wrote.
-    * The method should accept a parameter to determine which product to remove from the database.
+    * The method should accept a parameter to determine which house to remove from the database.
     * Once the response comes back from the server, invoke the method you wrote to get all the houses from the database.
 * Pass the method from Dashboard to each House component through props.
     * The method should fire when a user clicks any of the 'Delete' buttons.
-    * Remember to pass an argument into the method to identify which product should be deleted.
+    * Remember to pass an argument into the method to identify which house should be deleted.

-## Competencies
-You just covered a lot of competencies!
-Here is the breakdown:

-<strong>Step 1</strong> </br>
-"Student can add ReactRouter to their code base (HashRouter)" </br>
-"Student can add ReactRouter to their code base (Switch, Route, component)" </br>
-"Student can add ReactRouter to their code base (Link)" </br>

-<strong>Step 2</strong> </br>
-"Student can use class based components in react and it's features (state, setState, constructors)" </br>
-"Student can use class based components in react and it's features (events)" </br>
-"Student can apply ES6 constructs in React for better code (arrow functions)" </br>

-<strong>Step 3</strong> </br>
-"Student can use class based components in react and it's features (props)" </br>
-"Student can create functional components that receive and render props" </br>
-"Student can interact with the web via axios and REST" </br>
-"Student can use componentDidMount in their code" </br>
-"Student can create a RESTful API (Status codes)" </br>
-"Student can create a RESTful API (GET endpoint)" </br>
-"Student can create SQL statements to manipulate data in their databases (Select)" </br>
-"Student can run SQL commands in their NodeJS servers using Massive" </br>

-<strong>Step 4</strong> </br>
-"Student can create a RESTful API (body parser)" </br>
-"Student can create a RESTful API (POST endpoint)" </br>
-"Student can create SQL statements to manipulate data in their databases (Insert)" </br>

-<strong>Step 5</strong> </br>
-"Student can use class based components in react and it's features (.bind)" </br>
-"Student can create a RESTful API (params)" </br>

 # Part 2

 <b>Live example [here](https://cl.ly/3F0S2m1c261U)</b>